API¶

 flask.errorhandler(<exception>)

-The default implementation will return a 401 response if the request was JSON, otherwise lets
+The default implementation will return a 401 response if the request was JSON, otherwise will redirect to the login view.

 - unauthz_handler(cb)¶